d0x/nchadoop/README.md

-# This is my README# nchadoop is a *ncdu* like file browser to identify wasted disc space
+# nchadoop is a *ncdu* like file browser to identify wasted disc space

 It can scans folders on hdfs and procudes are cli like this:

 ```
  --- /user/christian/thrift/
                         /..
    20.9MiB [##########]  libtestgencpp.a
     6.5MiB [###       ]  DebugProtoTest_types.o